 \section{Introduction}

-Quadrature squeezed light is an important experimental resource in quantum optics with a number of applications ranging from enhancing interferometry beyond the shot-noise limit \cite{Schnabel2017, Aasi2013}, to its use in generating entangled continuous-variable states for quantum information protocols \cite{Asavanant2019,Larsen2019}.
+Quadrature squeezed light is an important experimental resource in quantum optics, with a number of applications ranging from enhancing interferometry beyond the shot-noise limit \cite{Schnabel2017, Aasi2013}, to its use in generating entangled continuous-variable states for quantum information protocols \cite{Asavanant2019,Larsen2019}.
 Due to its utility, there is justifiable motivation to not only generate larger squeezing magnitudes, necessary in particular for fault-tolerant continuous-variable quantum computing \cite{Walshe2019}, but also in expanding its bandwidth \cite{Singh2019}, and in optimizing its experimental efficiency and integrability \cite{Arnbak2019}.
-By making squeezed light sources more accessible and practically implementable, their benefits may be reaped in both routine spectroscopy and interferometry \cite{Michael2019, DeAndrade2020}, while further spurring the development of hybrid continuous/discrete variable quantum information protocols \cite{Andersen2015}, and optical sensing schemes that go beyond the classical limits \cite{Degen2017}.
+By making squeezed light sources more accessible and practically implementable, their benefits may be reaped in both routine spectroscopy and interferometry \cite{Michael2019, DeAndrade2020}, while further spurring the development of hybrid continuous and discrete variable quantum information protocols \cite{Andersen2015}, and optical sensing schemes that go beyond the classical limits \cite{Degen2017}.

 State-of-the-art sources of quadrature squeezed light are based on cavity-assisted $\chi^{(2)}$ parametric down-conversion \cite{Vahlbruch2016}, while much effort is currently being invested in developing alternative on-chip integrated sources based on $\chi^{(3)}$ four-wave mixing schemes \cite{Hoff2015,Vaidya2020}.
-An alternative quadrature squeezing mechanism, which is technically simpler but less explored, is based on the resonant fluorescence of weakly-driven optical dipoles, first proposed by Walls and Zoller \cite{Walls1981}.
+An alternative quadrature squeezing mechanism, which is technically simpler but less explored, is based on the resonant fluorescence of weakly driven optical dipoles, first proposed by Walls and Zoller \cite{Walls1981}.

-The maximum measurable degree of quadrature squeezing in free-space from such two-level systems is predicted to be in the order of -1.25 dB, without accounting for optical losses and realistic detection efficiencies.
-Experimental attempts so far have successfully substantiated this prediction; however, due to limited detection efficiencies and cumulative optical losses, the measured quadrature-squeezing has been far below the predicted value, ranging between the orders of -10 to -100 mdB for cavity-coupled atoms and quantum dots, respectively \cite{Ourjoumtsev2011, Schulte2015}.
+The maximum measurable degree of quadrature squeezing in free space from such two-level systems is predicted to be in the order of -1.25 dB, without accounting for optical losses and realistic detection efficiencies.
+Experimental attempts so far have successfully substantiated this prediction; however, due to limited detection efficiencies and cumulative optical losses, the measured quadrature squeezing has been far below the predicted value, ranging between the orders of -10 to -100 mdB for cavity-coupled atoms and quantum dots, respectively \cite{Ourjoumtsev2011, Schulte2015}.